jaforsgren/Phonypony/README.md

 }
 ```

-### 🎯 Deterministic Generation - The Magic of Reproducible Ponies 🎯
+### 🎯The Magic of Reproducible Ponies (Deterministic Generation) 🎯

 *One of PhonyPony's most magical features is its ability to generate **exactly the same data** every time with seeded generation*

-🌱 Every run uses seed `12345` by default - your data will be identical across runs
+🌱 Every run uses seed `12345` by default, your data will be identical across runs
-🎲 Use `--seed` flag or `seed` option for different but perfectly reproducible datasets
+🎲 Use `--seed` flag or `seed` option for different but reproducible datasets
 🧬 Each instance gets a unique seed based on interface index and instance index
 🔄 Same seed + same options = identical output every single time
 🏰 Even deeply nested objects and arrays maintain deterministic behavior